 As well as knowing house prices in the area, buyers will want to estimate the total cost of moving, which involves far more than just a monthly mortgage payment.

-Also, include any service charges that might accompany the purchase of your home, which are common when flats have shared areas such as stairwells, foyers and gardens.
-It may be a good idea to hand all of this information to your chosen estate agent – if you choose to hire one – so they can impart the information to buyers without delay.
+Also, include any service charges that might accompany the purchase of your home, which is common when flats have shared areas such as stairwells, foyers and gardens.
+Finally, it may be a good idea to hand all of this information to your chosen estate agent – if you decide to hire one – so they can impart knowledge to buyers without delay.

 Gather Relevant Documentation

-In order to give buyers the peace of mind in knowing that everything about your home is legal and above board, it is a very good idea to collate all the relevant certificates that pertain to the condition of your property.
-If a potential buyer is a Landlord who intends to rent out your home, then details of any gas certificates will be needed for boilers and gas fires/cookers.
+Get all relevant certifications together and show prospective buyers when they view your home, which will help to inspire confidence that everything is legal and above board.
+For example, if a potential buyer is a Landlord who intends to rent out your home, details of any gas certificates are needed for boilers and gas fires/cookers.

 A home condition report and a copy of a recent environmental search will give buyers all the information they need to make such a significant financial commitment with confidence, and it could speed up the legal process when you accept an offer.
 Buying houses involves a great deal of information, so providing this upfront could result in a quicker and smoother sale.

-Selling houses relies on organisation, marketing and legal expertise, and these are all things that a property specialist or our online estate agent can provide you with.
+Selling houses relies on good organisation, marketing and legal expertise, which is all things that a property specialist or an online estate agent can provide.
 Properties for sale are numerous in many areas, so careful preparations and expert help will often be enough to give your property a competitive edge over others in the area.
 We hope you have enjoyed reading our guide to selling your home.